SUMMARY OF POSITION

 - Lead and support PHI’s efforts to build advocacy capacity and

-effectiveness related to the direct care workforce in New York and
+effectiveness related to the direct care workforce in target states

 - Conducting policy analysis to inform advocacy efforts;